UnitVectorY-Labs/ServiceAuthCentral/docs/modules/datamodel.md

 # Data Model

+The data model module provides the interfaces for accessing the repositories and data so that the underlying implementation can be swapped out as a runtime dependency.

+## Repository Interfaces

+The following interfaces are implemented to provide data persistence.

+- `AuthorizationRepository`: Manage client authorizations; which clients are authorized to access others for centralized authorization model
+- `ClientRepository`: Manage clients; catalog of all of the registered clients.
+- `JwkCacheRepository`: Manage JWK cache; improves performance and availability for external authentications.
+- `LoginCodeRepository`: Manage login codes; the authorization code repository to allow users to log in
+- `LoginStateRepository`: Manage login state; the session needed to complete the OAuth user login flow

 A flexible deployment is supported by allowing different underlying database technologies based on the desired deployment mechanism.

-## Configuration
+## Repository Implementations

-One of the following implementations must be configured for the data store component.
-This is done by including one of the following profiles in the `SPRING_PROFILES_ACTIVE` environment varilable.
+There are multiple data model implementations that are available.
+Exactly one module must be enabled at runtime.

 > {: .important }
-> Each module implementation may have additional environment variables that are required for it to work correctly when it is enabled.
+> Each module implementation will have additional environment variables that are required for it to work correctly when it is enabled.

-- `datamodel-firestore` - Use GCP KMS to sign the JWTs
+- [Data Model - Firestore](/docs/modules/datamodelfirestore.md): Firestore implementation for the repository interfaces
+- [Data Model - Memory](/docs/modules/datamodelmemory.md): In-memory implementation for the repository interfaces used for testing and development